 “I never wanted to be the radiologist who sat in the darkroom reading studies in a box.
 By practicing mammography, I have an opportunity to not only utilize advanced imaging techniques to diagnose breast cancer, but I also have the fortunate ability to actively converse with patients and perform procedures.
 In addition, by practicing mammography, I get to play an active role in a truly ‘team sport’ – working with patients, technologists, nurses and administrative staff as well as collaborating with referring physicians, oncologists and surgeons on a regular basis.” – Anonymous

-Radiology Partners is the largest physician-led and physician-owned radiology practice in the U.S. Learn more about our mission, values and practice principles at RadPartners.com.
+Radiology Partners is the a leading physician-led and physician-owned radiology practice in the U.S. Learn more about our mission, values and practice principles at RadPartners.com.
 For the latest news from RP, follow along our blog and on Twitter, LinkedIn, Instagram and YouTube.